Waleed-Chaudhry/Tetris/README.md

 #Tetris

-This is my first Fully functional Application
+This was my first fully functional Application

 It was written in Java
-You can download the .jar file for the applicaton
+You can download the .jar file to run the applicaton

 Keys